Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/date_mocker.md

 # Clock

 Working with date is boring : timezone, testing, ...
-When following standard quality, DateTime object should be injected into services, but it seems to be overkill.
-Except if this is already implemented.
+When following standard quality, DateTime object should be injected into services, but it seems a bit overkill.
+Except if it is already implemented.

 ## Configuration